dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 mitigation at all, depending on the DOTS server entity's capacity and willingness to mitigate on behalf of the DOTS client's entity.

-As illustrated in Figure X2, there are two interfaces between the DOTS Server and the DOTS Client (and possibly the DOTS Relay).
+As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS Server and the DOTS Client (and possibly the DOTS Relay):

 ~~~~~
     +---------------+                                 +---------------+